 Choose the best ad package

-Make sure you also look at the details of what's included in your ad package.
-Higher-priced ads usually include additional features that help your ad stand out, as well as extending the run time.
+Make sure you also look at the details of what's included in your ad package to make the best decision for your needs.

 Tips on how to write a good car ad

 The best car ads are honest and include plenty of details and the right keywords.
 This is where you get to focus on your car's unique selling points and remember why you bought the car in the first place.
 To earn a buyer's trust and save time in the long run, include the good and the bad, including any accidents or problems.

 Below are several additional tips for what to include in your ad:

 The more information you include about your car's features and condition, the more effective your ad will be – and the less time you'll spend answering individual questions.

 Every car ad should begin with the basics, beginning with the make, model, mileage and body style (also known as “category”).
 Include the trim or version of your model, as it makes a difference in the value.
 Trim is the package of exterior and interior options that car manufacturers add to a model.
 So, for example, on a Honda Accord EX, "EX" denotes the trim level.
 Trim often includes options such as upgraded wheels, leather upholstery, upgraded engine performance and certain safety features.

 Your asking price should be stated towards the beginning of the ad along with the basic specs.
 Begin by posting your Blue Book® Value followed by your asking price, and add an explanation as to why you're asking for more or less than the Blue Book Value.

 Explain why you're selling the car

 This is one of the most common buyer questions, so be sure to answer this in your ad.
 It gives buyers a sense of the car's condition.